 - Tension headaches”

-Those two lists of benefits are pretty convincing and I can say from personal experience, meditation has helped me make improvements from both lists.
+Those two lists of benefits are pretty convincing and I can say from personal experience, meditation has helped me make improvements from both.
 Now I know we’ve all heard these promises before, but actually making this a part of your day is the real struggle.
 Today I’m here to offer some suggestions for you to start meditating consistently…

 - Start Small: The act of sitting still and focusing on your breath can be intimidating for most, so I encourage you to start small.
 Maybe you only meditate for 3 minutes the 3 days and add 1 minute each day until you get to 10 minutes.
 Slowly adding time will make the practice easier versus jumping right in at 10 minutes.

-- Make It A Habit: Is there something you do every day?
+- Make it a Habit: Is there something you do every day?
 (I hope at least brushing your teeth comes to mind here!
 Haha) If so, why not add a meditation practice right after that already established daily habit!
 For me, I brush my teeth, make my warm lemon water, put dishes away, do some stretches and easy exercise, and then right before I start my work for the morning, I meditate.
 I never have to remember now that this is a habit!

 - Download a Meditation App: Calm is my personal favorite, but Headspace, Insight Timer, and 10% Happier are all popular favorites that you can try for free.
 Download one today and give it a try.
 If you don’t like it, try the next one or….